-The Council operates pay protection for a limited time period, within the terms of the redundancy policy.
+The Council operates pay protection for a limited time period, within the terms of its change management and redundancy policy.
 This applies when staff have their pay reduced as part of a process of re-deployment or job evaluation.

 10.3 Agreements: